 There are lots of opportunities for students to broaden their political knowledge and understanding as well as stimulate their interest outside the classroom.
 In recent years students have attended Schools’ Question Time in Westminster, a team has taken part in the European Youth Parliament and there are also opportunities to attend revision workshops and conferences.

-A level psychology will give you a good fundamental and lasting insight into human behaviour, thinking and reasoning.
+A level Psychology will give you a good fundamental and lasting insight into human behaviour, thinking and reasoning.
 This will definitely help you to cope better with your own life, but also it will help you to gain a better understanding of others.

 Assessment